homjay/SI-JSCC/README.md

 Please note that currently, we only provide pre-trained models and validation code.

-The source code will be released once the paper is accepted.
+The source code will be released after the paper is accepted.